 - 1 pinch sea salt

 - ½ tablespoon honey or maple syrup (see vegan note below)

 - ½ teaspoon pure vanilla extract

-- 1-2 tablespoons heavy cream or coconut milk (see vegan note below)
+- 2 tablespoons heavy cream or coconut milk (see vegan note below)

-- Add the carrot and water to a small saucepan; bring to a boil over medium heat, then boil 3 minutes (uncovered), stirring occasionally.
+- Add the carrot and water to a small saucepan.
+Bring to a boil over medium heat, then boil 3 minutes (uncovered), stirring occasionally.

-- Stir in the oats, raisins, coconut, 1 tablespoon walnuts, cinnamon, nutmeg, cloves, ginger, and sea salt.
-Cook until the oats absorb the liquid, about 1 minute, stirring constantly.
+- Stir in the oats and cook until the oats absorb the liquid, about 1 minute, stirring constantly.

-To Make This Recipe Vegan: Use maple syrup instead of honey and coconut milk instead of heavy cream.
+- Vegan Version: Use maple syrup instead of honey and coconut milk instead of heavy cream.

 - Gluten-Free: Remember, if keeping this dish gluten-free is a concern, but sure to buy oats that are certified gluten-free!

 This post was first published on An Edible Mosaic on January 24, 2010.
 I updated it with more information on March 12, 2021.